joeitu/thesis_report/src/21__easy_token.md

   - ✓ re-read the related github issue
  -->

-## Easy-token: a improved registration page component
+## Easy-token: an improved registration page component

-In this chapter, we will talk about the easy-token component.
+In this chapter, we discuss the easy-token component.
 In Solid servers, the Identity Provider and the Pod are decoupled.
-Therefore, it is possible to create only a Pod without WebID in the CSS registration page; and use the WebID from an external SolidServer.
+Therefore, it is possible to create only a Pod in the CSS registration page; and use the WebID from an external Solid Server.
 Easy-token is a component we build to facilitate the registration of new users already in possession of a WebID.
 <!-- TODO explain Pod with ext. webId -->

 ### Motivation